-The Institute of Natural Resources invites applications for a full-time (1.00 FTE), 12-month, Faculty Research Assistant position.
-Reappointment is at the discretion of the Director.
+The Department of Botany and Plant Pathology invites applications for a full-time (1.00 FTE), 12-month, fixed term Faculty Research Assistant position.
+Reappointment is at the discretion of the Department Head.

 Requires Bachelor’s degree in discipline appropriate to the field in which research is being conducted.

-Masters degree in forestry, wildlife, geography, or related natural resources field.
+Bachelor’s degree in plant pathology or closely related field.

 Two years' experience diagnosing plant problems, including diseases caused by fungi, oomycetes, bacteria, phytoplasmas and viruses; abiotic disorders; and recognition of damage caused by insects and other arthropods.
 Experience must be directly relatable to the position as described.